5 key essentials of trademarking

 Jump to...

-Being aware of the advantages of⁤ registering trademarks is⁤ crucial for business owners.
+Being aware of the advantages of trademark registration is crucial for business owners.

-1. Just because you have registered a business name,⁢ company name or domain name⁢ e.g. Priority does not give you intellectual property rights in those names.
-Essentially registration ⁢of these names simply allows you to have the use of the names for the time being.
-It may be useful to ⁢brand your⁢ business but⁤ it is a common fallacy that they actually attract intellectual property rights by themselves.
+1. Just because you have registered a ⁤business name,⁢ company name or domain⁢ name⁢ e.g. Priority does not give you intellectual property rights ⁤in those names.
+Essentially registration ⁢of these names simply allows you to have the use of the names ⁤temporarily.
+It might potentially be⁣ useful ⁤to ⁢brand your⁢ business but⁤ it is indeed a common ⁤fallacy that they actually attract intellectual property rights by themselves.

-2. If you do not proceed to register a trademark then it is arduous and⁤ sometimes impractical to pursue a competitor who infringes your mark. ⁢To do so in these circumstances you need to rely on your common law rights to seek redress ⁢in the courts.
+2. If you ⁢do not proceed to register a trademark than it ⁣is arduous ⁤⁤and⁤ sometimes impractical to pursue a competitor who⁢ infringes⁣ your ⁣mark. ⁢To ⁤do⁣ so in these circumstances you need to rely on⁣ your common law rights to ⁤seek redress ⁢in the courts.

-3. All trademark registrations ⁢are governed by the Trademarks Act 1995(Commonwealth) and undertaken through IP⁣ Australia.
-If ultimately the application for a trademark⁢ is⁤ successful then you gain priority from the⁢ date that you⁣ lodge the application even⁢ though the process may take several ⁢months. ⁤Subject to there being no opposition to your application, it will be ⁣processed within a reasonable time.
-Prior to embarking on such a course, you should arrange for a search to be undertaken to ensure that the ⁤trademark sought is available.
+3. All trademark registrations ⁣⁢are governed by the Trademarks Act 1995(Commonwealth) and undertaken through IP⁣⁢ Australia.
+If ultimately⁢ the request for a trademark⁢ is⁤ accomplished then you⁢ gain ⁢priority from the⁢ date that ⁢you⁣ lodge the request⁣ even⁢⁣ though the process may ⁢take ⁢several ⁢months. ⁤Subject to there being no opposition to your application,⁢ it will be ⁣processed⁤ within a reasonable time.
+Prior to embarking on such a course, you should arrange for a⁤ search ⁢to be undertaken to ensure that the ⁤trademark sought ⁢is available.
 Incidentally IP Australia is one of the few profitable quasi governmental organisations.

-4. You can register a ⁢variety of trademarks including but not limited to words, ⁤logos, words and images together, sounds, smells, shapes and colours.
-It is advisable, on a basic level, to register both the words associated with your brand separately and then the words in conjunction with any logo for better protection.
+4. You can register a ⁢variety of trademarks including but not limited to words,⁤ ⁤⁤logos, words and⁣ images ⁣together, sounds, smells, shapes and colours.⁢It is indeed advisable, on a basic level, to register both the words ⁢associated with your brand separately ⁣and then the words in conjunction ⁤with any logo for better protection.

 For further data ⁤phone 4305 3500 or contact david